h2oai/h2o-world-2014-training/tutorials/supervised/classification/classification.R.md

 ### Fit an elastic net regression model across a grid of parameter settings

+###### Now that we are familiar with H2O model fitting in R, we can fit more sophisticated models involving a larger set of predictors.

     addpredset <- c("COW", "MAR", "INDP", "RAC1P", "SEX", "POBP", "AGEP",
                     "WKHP", "LOG_CAPGAIN", "LOG_CAPLOSS")

+###### In the context of elastic net regularization, we need to search the parameter space defined by the mixing parameter `alpha` and the shrinkage parameter `lambda`.
+To aide us in this search H2O can produce a grid of models for all combinations of a discrete set of parameters.

+###### We will use different methods for specifying the `alpha` and `lambda` values as they are dependent upon one another.
+For the `alpha` parameter, we will specify five values ranging from 0 (ridge) to 1 (lasso) by increments of 0.25.
+For `lambda`, we will turn on an automated `lambda` search by setting `lambda = TRUE` and specify the number of `lambda` values to 10 by setting `nlambda = 10`.

     top2_wagp_glm_grid <- h2o.glm(x = c("RELP_SCHL", addpredset),
                                   y = "TOP2_WAGP",